 If you have been arrested for a criminal offence, you may be granted bail.
 This will allow you to go home until your court case is due, however, you may have to agree to certain conditions.

-If you are granted bail, you will be given a written notice advising you of the time, date and location that you are required to answer bail and any conditions that you must comply with.
+If you are granted bail, you will be given a written notice advising you of the time, date and location you are required to answer bail and any conditions you must comply with.

 You may be required to answer bail:

 Bail may be unconditional or conditional.
 Conditions are attached to bail where the police consider it necessary to put a temporary restriction on your behaviour.

 If you breach any of the conditions of your bail, you may be arrested and sent to prison to await your court hearing.
 You may also potentially be denied bail in future as a result.